 Members can tweak how you receive communications from Blue Cross and Blue Shield of Illinois.
 To make changes, go to your communication preferences page.

 Within days of your application being accepted, you will receive a welcome letter from BCBSIL that includes your member identification number and group number.
 This information can be used by providers and pharmacies to verify your coverage until you get your member ID card.
 Your ID card will be sent separately soon after.

 You may have received this error message during your registration for a number of reasons.
 Many times, the information you entered may not have matched the data in our system.
 Please remember to have your group and member ID numbers handy when you register.
-Both of these numbers can be found on your welcome letter and your member ID card.
-Register now.
+Both numbers can be found on your welcome letter and your member ID card.
+Register Now